AztecProtocol/aztec-packages/docs/docs/concepts/foundation/communication/public_private_calls/slow_updates_tree.md

 ## The need for a slow updates tree

 This structure was created specifically to privately & publicly access data that is not updated often.
-It should be used to store data that is non-sensitive yet crucial for private smart contracts to access.
+It should be used to store data that is not sensitive but should be accessible from private smart contracts.
 Using a slow updates tree, it is possible to:

 - Update public data from public and private functions
 - Access public data from a public function